 In daily life, people are often the source of my problems – not me of course, but them.
 They are in my way on the underground, their cars are going too fast or slow.
 They get in my way at the checkout or take too long at the ATM.
 Please, people, get a life and get out of my way…

-Having my ego reduced by walking just like everyone else was and is good for me.
+Having my ego reduced by hiking just like everyone else was and is good for me.